 - Your health priorities are changing and rather than having cover for things like pregnancy, you now need cover for hip replacements, cardiac surgery and cataract removals.

 - Your personal circumstances are changing and you now need singles or couples health cover as your children are no longer living at home.

-- People over 65 receive a higher than average government rebate on private seniors health insurance and an even higher rebate when they’re over 70.
+- People over 65 receive a higher than average government rebate on private health insurance for seniors and an even higher rebate when they’re over 70.